Here’s a radical thought: what if capitalism and communism were the same thing?

 Third: distributed redistribution

-This is the part that I find most fascinating from a systems design perspective, and the part I suspect most Western economists have never seriously engaged with, because it doesn’t map neatly onto any of our existing categories.
+This is the part that I find most fascinating from a systems design perspective, and the part I suspect most Western economists have never seriously engaged with, because it doesn’t really map onto any of our existing categories.

 Fourth: norms as an enforcement mechanism